 Culture the kombucha away from garbage or compost bins, bread made with commercial yeast, or any other cultured foods, to avoid cross contamination.

 Avoid disturbing the kombucha as it ferments.
-Vibration from appliances, opening and closing doors, drafts from heat or a/c vents, or other movement can interrupt the formation of a baby scoby.
+Vibration from appliances, opening and closing doors, drafts from heat or a/c vents, or other movements can interrupt the formation of a baby scoby.